 - Poor drainage areas

 - Chipping or peeling paint on equipment or toys

 Common playground hazards to look for in other playgrounds as well as your own include:

 - Hard surfaces beneath equipment

-- Surfacing that does not extend beyond 1.8 metres in all directions
+- Surfacing that does not extend beyond the equipment in all directions

 - Bolts, hooks or other protruding hardware